-- 1. Learn the syntax and semantics of the Python programming language. - 2.
-Illustrate the process of structuring the data using lists, tuples, strings, and dictionaries - 3.
-Demonstrate the use of built-in functions to navigate the file system.
+- 1. Learn the syntax and semantics of the python programming languages - 2.
+Illustrate the process of structuring the data using list, tuples, string and dictionaries - 3.
+Demonstrate the use of built-in function to navigate the file system

-UNIT - I 08 Hrs

 Python Basics

-Our first python script, Comments, Basic data types, Identifiers, Keywords, variabl es, basic input and

-output: printing using the print function, Taking input using the input function
+Our first python script, Comments, Basic data types, Identifiers, Keywords, variables, basic input and output: printing using the print function, Taking input using the input function